Calendar of Activities for 2026

 August

-National Science Week is recognised across Australia and this year the theme is Innovation: Powering Future Industries.
-Our collection of Agriculture projects can stimulate interesting conversations about Innovations in the agriculture industry.
+National Science Week is recognised across Australia and this year the theme is Seeds of science: Nurturing knowledge for all.
+Our collection of Agriculture projects can stimulate interesting conversations about STEM careers, pathways and the the role that science plays in our everyday life.

 Book Week across schools involves dress ups and excitedly awaiting the outcome to see which book is named Book of the Year.
 Why not create a book in Scratch that retells one of these stories, or create your own, using the project I Made You a Book , or create a choose your own adventure book with the project Hide and Seek.